 Community colleges are a great option for non-traditional students.
-For students who aren’t ready to make a full-time commitment to college, or who have already began their lives and are going back to fill gaps in their knowledge, community college offers a flexible schedule without committing to moving to a new area.
-Students are able to take classes at their own pace and decide whether to transfer to a university after they’ve established school as a part of their lives.
+For students who aren’t ready to make a full-time commitment to college, or who have already begun their lives and are going back to fill gaps in their knowledge, community college offers a flexible schedule without committing to moving to a new area.
+Students are able to take classes at their own pace.
+They can then decide whether to transfer to a university after they’ve established school as a part of their lives.

-The flexibility offered by community college programs also provides options for students who may have struggled in high school or who took a long break from school.
-Concordia University reports that as many as 50 percent of adults can’t read at an eighth grade level.
-For these individuals, the idea of attending a full-time University may be overwhelming, and community college is a way to ease back into academics while still having all the perks and resources that come from an institute of higher education.
+The flexibility offered also provides options for students who may have struggled in high school or who took a long break from school.
+Concordia University reports that as many as 50 percent of adults can’t read at an eighth-grade level.
+For these individuals, the idea of attending a full-time University may be overwhelming.
+Community college is a way to ease back into academics while still having all the perks and resources that come from an institute of higher education.

 Future Career Plans

 We’ve all been asked this question: What do you want to be when you grow up?
 This can be the hardest question to answer when you are just starting your college career.
 The best part about community college?
 You don’t necessarily have to have a future career plan in place.

 Instead of spending thousands of dollars at a private university pursuing a degree you may not be sure of, classes at community colleges cost less and allow for the opportunity to explore other options.
 It allows the opportunity for students to take classes that may not pertain to their declared degree, but that offer insight into other opportunities for them.
 Community colleges and their relatively low tuition fees allow students to explore what their future could be.